apache/submarine/website/docs/devDocs/IntegrationTestE2E.md

 ---
-title: How to Run integration E2E Test
+title: How to Run Frontend Integration Test
 ---

 <!---